mjbetti/personal-genome-processing-pipeline/README.md

 Once this script is completely finished running, the most significant files that can be used for downstream analysis will be ```$MAIN_DIR\/$OUT_PREF\.sorted.merged.sorted.marked_duplicates.recalibrated.bam``` (BAM containing your aligned reads), ```$MAIN_DIR\/$OUT_PREF\.recal.snp.indel.vcf.gz``` (VCF cotaining SNPs and indels), ```$MAIN_DIR\/$OUT_PREF\.snp.vcf.gz``` (VCF containing SNPs only), and ```$MAIN_DIR\/$OUT_PREF\.indel.vcf.gz``` (VCF containing indels only).

 ## Initial variant annotation using GenomeChronicler
-### Installing Golang and Singlularity (paraphrased from Golang and Singularity documentation)
+### Installing Golang and Singlularity (summarized from Golang and Singularity documentation)
 The easiest way to run GenomeChronicler is via a Singularity container, which in turn requires a Golang installation.
 Running Singularity containers is very similar to Docker, and more information about Singularity can be found at the following link: https://sylabs.io/guides/3.1/user-guide/quick_start.html.
 Go installation documentation: https://golang.org/doc/install.

 GenomeChronicler only seems to work with human genome build GRCh38, so acces to a wider set of downstream analysis tools is a tangible benefit of realigning your reads to the latest build.